usmcamgrimm/havamalband/README.md

 ### This website is built using these resources and technologies:

-* GatsbyJS
+- GatsbyJS
-* Netlify CMS
+- Netlify CMS
-* Cloudinary
+- Cloudinary
-* Emotion
+- Emotion

 What started as a project for the VetsWhoCode cohort has evolved and is now in its 4th iteration.
 I started it, then scrapped it, started again, then wrote the entire project in HTML, CSS, and JavaScript.

 I wasn't happy with the result and felt limited.
 I decided to re-write the project in Gatsby so I could work with React and incorporate some features from Gatsby.
 My goal was to learn different technologies while improving the speed and usability of the website.

-While upgrading the project to Gatsby version 3, I kept Sanity and traded TailwindCSS for Emotion.
+While upgrading the project to Gatsby version 3, I chose to use NetlifyCMS instead of Sanity and traded TailwindCSS for Emotion.